HendrikKuehne/belief_propagation/NOTES.md

 * What happens when we try Christian's idea of Orthogonal Belief Propagation?
     * After one iteration is finished and the messages are found, we attempt to find messages that are orthogonal to the previous ones.[^5] What is the result?
 Are we iteratively finding Schmidt bases of the edges?
 Is this related to the quasi-canonical form of PEPS networks that Arad (2021) introduces?
 * Do different gauges have a (strong) effect on BPDMRG performance?
+  * :arrow_right: Yes!
+The QR-gauge drastically improves the conditioning of the generalized eigenvalue problem.
 * What are BP Trapping sets?
     * I have seen the BP algorithm stagnate during imaginary time evolution, but in a very strange way: Messages oscillate s.t. the message epsilon stays constant.
-I have no idea where this might come from, but it seems like this behavior is not unheard of in the literature; [arXiv:2506.01779](https://arxiv.org/abs/2506.01779) talks about a thing called "trapping sets"
+I have no idea where this might come from, but it seems like this behavior is not unheard of in the literature; [arXiv:2506.01779](https://arxiv.org/abs/2506.01779) talks about a thing called "trapping sets".
+        * Refer also to [IEEE Comm.
+Let., vol. 28, no. 3, pp. 444-448 (2024)](https://doi.org/10.1109/LCOMM.2024.3356312): "Enhanced Message-Passing Decoding of Degenerate Quantum Codes Utilizing Trapping Set Dynamics"
     * For the moment I'll simply check for this during `braket.BP`.
 If it happens, I'll initialize new messages and add damping to the BP iteration.
 * How many BP fixed points are there?
     * There have been times when I thought there is only one, and it seemed like numerical simulations supported that.